alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Henrique.
-I'm a software engineer at Google currently searching for a team.
+I'm a software engineer at Google currently working on neural semantic parsing and question answering.

-Previously, I worked on semantic parsing and question answering models in Google Search, created voice queries for electric vehicles in Google Asssistant, and tried product management at [Landed](https://gotlanded.com).
+Previously, I worked on neural semantic parsing models for Google Search, created voice queries for electric vehicles in Google Assistant, and tried product management at [Landed](https://gotlanded.com).

 I recently graduated from [Princeton University](https://www.cs.princeton.edu/) with a B.S.E. in Computer Science and minors in Applied Math, Optimization, and Statistics & Machine Learning.
 I conducted research in natural language processing (pruning, embeddings, song recommendation, cannabis strains) and theoretical CS (learning, auctions, tournaments).
 My senior thesis was advised by [Matt Weinberg](https://www.cs.princeton.edu/~smattw/).